10 Reasons Why Customer Referrals Matter!

 1. Close Bigger Accounts

 Closing an account or making a sale of any kind is a win.
 That said, your sales team can spend their time working on larger accounts and make bigger sales.
 However, this happens only when the person has established some trust with your company.
 When you start a sales call with a customer referral from someone the prospective customer respects, they will start out with a higher level of trust.
 This encourages them to place a larger order, which equates to a larger sale for your company.

 2. Creates an Expectation

 When asking a client to refer you to a friend, it creates an expectation that your company and your customer are working together.
-This helps your customer get excited about your company and doing business with you.
-This creates a sense of excitement that transfers to the person they refer.
+This helps your customers get excited about your company and doing business with you.
+This creates a sense of excitement that transfers to the person they refer to.
 You want your prospective customers to come to you with a strong, positive impression from the start.
 This makes getting the sale much simpler and increases your chances of closing the sale.